The Square-2017

 When Phil is hired by a sexy blonde female puppet, Sandra, to find out who has been sending her blackmail letters, he stumbles upon a rash of puppet murders.

-One might find that surprising that the two characters play well off of each other, but their adult sparring and frequent vulgar language name-calling is oodles of fun to watch.
-McCarthy is always fantastic with comic timing so fans of hers will not be disappointed.
-As they shout vulgar “pleasantries” to each other one cannot help but smirk.
+One might find it surprising that the two characters play well off each other, but their adult sparring and frequent vulgar language name-calling are oodles of fun to watch.
+McCarthy is always fantastic with comic timing, so her fans will not be disappointed.

 The creations are lively and unique.

-Let’s not get carried away though- The Happytime Murders is not the genius that Who Framed Roger Rabbit?
+Let’s not get carried away, though- The Happytime Murders is not the genius that Who Framed Roger Rabbit?
 (1988) is, but its crass nature is of some appeal.